AABearBots/First-Closed-Doors-Competition/README.md

 # Introduction

-*Welcome to the Advanced Algos Closed-Doors First Bot Competition!* Join us for a dive into the world of cryptocurrency trading to collaborate and compete with a select group in the AA Arena hosted on the AA Platform.
-This marks the beginning of a new community for developers and traders and a chance to cultivate the ultimate open-source crypto-currency trading bot community and ecosystem.
+*Welcome to the Advanced Algos Closed-Doors First Bot Competition!*

+Join us for a dive into the world of cryptocurrency trading to collaborate and compete with a select group in the AA Arena, hosted on the AA Platform.
+This marks the beginning of a new community for developers and traders and a chance to cultivate the ultimate open-source cryptocurrency trading bot community and ecosystem.

 # Contents